ingo/ingo.github.io/_recipes/crispy_gnocchi_with_burst_tomatoes_and_mozzarella.md

 title: Crispy Gnocchi With Burst Tomatoes and Mozzarella
 ---

-This dish is studded with juicy tomatoes and melty pockets of mozzarella.
 Cherry tomatoes are reliably more flavorful year-round than larger, more watery varieties like beefsteak and heirloom.
 Pan-fried gnocchi is like a faster version of baked pasta.
 Store-bought gnocchi can simply be browned in a pan for an exciting mix of crispy outsides and chewy middles, no boiling required.
-This dish is studded with juicy tomatoes and melty pockets of mozzarella.
-Cherry tomatoes are reliably more flavorful year-round than larger, more watery varieties like beefsteak and heirloom.
 Toss the tomatoes with browned butter, red-pepper flakes and garlic, then hit them with a little heat, and they’ll burst into a bright sauce.
 Stir in the gnocchi, dot with mozzarella, then broil until the cheese is molten and the tomatoes are blistered in spots.

 ### Ingredients